sfriedowitz/BinodalPE.jl/README.md

 and the osmotic pressure between the phases, overall mass balance by the lever rule, and charge neutrality in each macroscopic phase.

+## Models

+The package implements a series of `AbstractModel`s that describe a specific physical system and free energy function.

-Four main models exist, each corresponding to a different physical system:
+Four main models exist:
-1. Single Polyion - A solution consisting of a single polyelectrolyte, counterions, and coions, where the counterions can reversibly bind along the PE chain.
+1. `SinglePolyion` - A solution consisting of a single polyelectrolyte, counterions, and coions, where the counterions can reversibly bind along the PE chain.
 2. Symmetric Coacervate - A solution consisting of a single "polymer" density and a single "salt" density, which can phase separate into a coexisting coacervate and supernatant.